Design Critique: MTA App (iOS Version)

 Third design improvement: Transfer of Training ( Violates Mental Models & Consistency)

 Users familiar with other transit apps are used to certain behaviors and consistencies throughout different apps, like tapping a station to see real-time arrivals.
 However, the MTA app does not always follow these patterns, forcing users to relearn interactions.
-When using the MTA app, if this is a new experience, Transfer of Training makes users rely on previous experiences to navigate it.
+When using the MTA app, if this is a new experience, Transfer of Training is when users apply knowledge or behaviors from one system or experience to another.
+If the MTA app works differently from other transportation apps, it can be confusing.
 If the system doesn’t align with their mental model, confusion arises.

 A solution for this could be to maintain familiar structures and design consistency to reduce overwhelming and keep the user satisfied.